-January 29, 2018
+January 28, 2019

-Last time we begun to get familiar with some of Kaldi's tools and set up a data directory for TIMIT.
+Last time we got familiar with some of Kaldi's tools, we set up a data directory for TIMIT and extracted features.
 This time we will train Hidden Markov Model-Gaussian Mixture Model (HMM-GMM) systems on top of those features.
-To be clear about what exact commands need to be run or written, commands that you should run are now in a box with a red border, and notes in a box with a blue border:
+Commands that you should run are in a box with a red border, and notes in a box with a blue border: